tusen-ai/simpledet/config/int8/README.md

 1. To train a fp32 model with the default config.
 2. setting quantization config. finetuning the trained fp32 model.
 Our finetuning epoch setting are:  `begin_epoch=6` and `end_epoch=12`.  all other configs are the same as fp32 training configs.

+#### drawback

+Tensorrt don't support quantizing Operator with custom setting. such as only quantize `Conv` or `fc`.
+And there is no API to setting `quantize scale` by user's own `scale` instead of   `scale`  calcuated by tensorrt.
+So the  learned `threshold` can't deploy to tensorrt currently.